Steven-Leon-007/webPong_Sockets/server/README.md

 #  Architecture
 The webPong_Sockets backend architecture is organized by layers, which consist of various layers essential for its operation.
-At the root of the directory is the app.js file, which acts as the entry point of the backend, in addition, there are several folders that structure the code in a modular way: models stores the data definitions and model structures; services includes the business logic and services that interact with the models, and utils contains utilities and support functions that facilitate various operations.
+At the root of the directory is the app.js file, which acts as the entry point of the backend, in addition, there are several folders that structure the code in a modular way: models stores the data definitions and model structures; services includes the business logic and services that interact with the models, utils contains utilities and support functions that facilitate various operations; and controllers sends and receives data to frontend.
 This layered organization allows for a clear separation of responsibilities, facilitating project maintenance and scalability.

 >webPong_Sockets/
 └── server/
     ├── models/
     ├── services/
     ├── utils/
+    ├── controllers/
     ├── README.md
     └── app.js